Ntim1234/alx-low_level_programming/README.md

-this repository is about my first introduction to C programming
+This repository is about my first introduction to C programming